-The TCM approach is based on a holistic concept of body-energy balance, which is known as ‘Qi’.
+- The TCM approach is based on a holistic concept of body-energy balance, which is known as ‘Qi’.
 TCM acupuncture seeks to return the normal flow of Qi within the body.

-The Western medical approach links the science of anatomy and physiology to the needling of specific point locations within the body.
+- The Western medical approach links the science of anatomy and physiology to the needling of specific point locations within the body.
 Stimulation of muscle, nerve and skin can cause reduction of muscle tension, activation of the body’s pain-killing hormones and an increase in blood flow.

 All therapists administering acupuncture are registered with the Acupuncture Association of Chartered Physiotherapists (AACP), follow a Western medical approach and undergo CPD regular training.
 Although acupuncture is generally used in conjunction with other Physiotherapy treatments to optimise the desired outcome, we can also offer it as a stand-alone treatment.

 Reduced muscle tension

 - Long term pain